xolotl/OpenCon-Cascadia.github.io/faq.md

 ### What is the price of registration?

-OpenCon Cascadia is a FREE event!
+OpenCon Cascadia is a low cost event with 3 tiers of pricing: $10, $5, and free (pay what you can!).
 Our organizing committee is working hard to ensure that everyone can participate, regardless of their financial position.

 ### Will you provide food and drinks?